-Campbell County Memorial Hospital is recognized for the third year in a
+Campbell County Health is recognized for the third year in a row by the

-Campbell County Memorial Hospital is recognized among the nation's
+Campbell County Health is recognized among the nation's most elite

-most elite healthcare marketing professionals in the 2011Aster Awards
+healthcare marketing professionals in the 2011Aster Awards Competition.

 Honored for excellence in advertising in the 2010 Aster Awards, Campbell

-County Memorial Hospital received a GOLD recognition in this year's
+County Health received a GOLD recognition in this year's competition

 The Aster Awards, one of the largest national competitions of its kind,